 1. Take Responsibility

-On some level, they are all hoping for a savior to come along, someone to do the hard work for them.
+People who make excuses all have the same underlying issue — they don’t want to take responsibility for themselves.
+They are all hoping for a savior to come along, someone to do the hard work for them.

-Here are some variations of this:
+Some variations of this:

 All of these lead nowhere.